syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 ---
 # Working with Fields

-Fields in Word document are placeholders for data that might change on field update.
-Fields are represented by `WField`, `WFieldMark` instance in DocIO.
-A field in Word document contains field codes, field separator, field result, and field end.
+Fields in a Word document are placeholders for data that might change on field update.
+Fields are represented by the `WField` and `WFieldMark` instances in DocIO.
+A field in a Word document contains field codes, field separator, field result, and field end.

-To know various types of Microsoft Word supported fields and its syntax,refer [MSDN article](https://support.office.com/en-US/article/Field-codes-in-Word-1ad6d91a-55a7-4a8d-b535-cf7888659a51#)
+To learn various types of Microsoft Word supported fields and their syntax,refer to the [MSDN article](https://support.office.com/en-US/article/Field-codes-in-Word-1ad6d91a-55a7-4a8d-b535-cf7888659a51#)

 From v16.1.0.24, the entire field code is included in Document Object Model(DOM).
-Hence the adding a field will automatically include below elements in DOM,
+Hence, adding a field will automatically include the following elements in DOM:

-1. `WField` -- represents the starting of Field.
+1. `WField`: Represents the starting of a Field.

-2. `ParagraphItem` – represents the Field code.
+2. `ParagraphItem`: Represents the Field code.

-3. `WFieldMark` –represents the Field separator.
+3. `WFieldMark`: Represents the Field separator.

-4. `ParagraphItem` – represents the Field result.
+4. `ParagraphItem`: Represents the Field result.

-5. `WFieldMark` – represents the end of Field.
+5. `WFieldMark`: Represents the end of a Field.

-Find more information about migration changes from [here](https://help.syncfusion.com/file-formats/release-notes/migratingtov16.1.0.24#).
+Find more information about migration changes [here](https://help.syncfusion.com/file-formats/release-notes/migratingtov16.1.0.24#).

 ## Adding fields

-You can add a field in a Word document by using `AppendField` method of `WParagraph` class.
+You can add a field to a Word document by using the `AppendField` method of `WParagraph` class.

-The following code example illustrates how to add a field in Word document.
+The following code example explains how to add a field to the Word document.

 {% tabs %}

 {% highlight c# %}
 //Creates an instance of WordDocument class (Empty Word Document) WordDocument document = new WordDocument();
-//Adds a new section into the Word Document
+//Adds a new section to the Word Document
 IWSection section = document.AddSection();
-//Adds a new paragraph into Word document and appends text into paragraph IWParagraph paragraph = section.AddParagraph();
+//Adds a new paragraph to Word document and appends text into paragraph IWParagraph paragraph = section.AddParagraph();
 paragraph.AppendText("Today's Date: ");
-//Adds the new Date field in Word document with field name and its type WField field = paragraph.AppendField("Date", FieldType.FieldDate) as WField;
+//Adds the new Date field to Word document with field name and its type WField field = paragraph.AppendField("Date", FieldType.FieldDate) as WField;
 //Field code used to describe how to display the date field.FieldCode = @"DATE  \@" + "\"MMMM d, yyyy\"";